 Abstract

-(Wilson et al., 2014)

-Keywords:
+Humans and animals have to balance the need for exploring new options and exploiting existing options that are known to be good.
+This tradeoff is known as the explore-exploit dilemma.
+To better understand the neural mechanism underlying how humans and animals solve the explore-exploit dilemma, a good animal behavioral model is critical.
+Most previous explore-exploit studies in rodents used the approach of a reversal learning paradigm which has certain limitations.
+In this paradigm, from the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection, making it difficult to separate different drives and heuristics for exploration.
+A model-free win-stay lose-shift strategy is efficient in handling the reverse learning which discourages and doesn’t allow for observing model-based planning behavior in exploration.
+Most of the previous experiments were done in chamber boxes which were not natural decisions for the rats ecologically.
+In this study, we investigated the exploration in rats using a Horizon Task (Wilson et al., 2014) adapted to rats to address the above limitations.Keywords: explore-exploit dilemma, directed and random exploration, win-stay lose-shift, planning horizon

 Introduction

 Humans and animals constantly face the dilemma of choosing between exploiting options that are known to be good and exploring unknown options in the hope of discovering better options for the future.
 Humans face it in scenarios from simple choices like deciding whether to explore a new restaurant for dinner, to important life decisions like deciding whether to explore a new career, while animals face it when deciding whether to explore and forage for food, territory or mate.
 The cognitive ability to balance exploration and exploitation is vital to animal and human’s survival and success.
-In recent years, the study of explore-exploit decisions in humans and animals have become an active field ((Mehlhorn et al., 2015, Wilson et al., 2020)Mehlhorn et al., 2015, Wilson et al., 2020).
+In recent years, the study of explore-exploit decisions in humans and animals have become an active field (Mehlhorn et al., 2015, Wilson et al., 2020).

-Although optimal solution to explore-exploit decisions is in general computationally intractable (Bellman, 1954)(Bellman, 1954), humans and animals are thought to use approximations or heuristics in making explore-exploit decisions.
-Previous research suggested both an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Krebs et al., 1978, Meyer and Shi, 1995, Banks et al., 1997, Frank et al., 2009, Steyvers et al., 2009, Lee et al., 2011, Payzan-LeNestour and Bossaerts, 2012, Zhang and Yu, 2013, Wilson et al., 2014)(Banks et al., 1997, Frank et al., 2009, Krebs et al., 1978, Lee et al., 2011, Meyer and Shi, 1995, Payzan-LeNestour and Bossaerts, 2012, Steyvers et al., 2009, Wilson et al., 2014, Zhang and Yu, 2013), and an error-driven heuristic known as random exploration in which exploratory actions with suboptimal estimates of value will be chosen by chance (Kao et al., 2005, Badre et al., 2012, Wilson et al., 2014, Gershman, 2018, 2019)(Brainard and Doupe, 2002, Gershman, 2018, 2019, Kao et al., 2005, Wilson et al., 2014).
-In particular, (Wilson et al., 2014)Wilson et al. (2014) showed that humans are able to adapt the extent to which they explore with the horizon context, i.e. the number of future choices remaining.
+Although optimal solution to explore-exploit decisions is in general computationally intractable (Bellman, 1954).
+Humans and animals are thought to use approximations or heuristics in making explore-exploit decisions.
+Previous research suggested both an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Krebs et al., 1978, Meyer and Shi, 1995, Banks et al., 1997, Frank et al., 2009, Steyvers et al., 2009, Lee et al., 2011, Payzan-LeNestour and Bossaerts, 2012, Zhang and Yu, 2013, Wilson et al., 2014) and an error-driven heuristic known as random exploration in which exploratory actions with suboptimal estimates of value will be chosen by chance (Kao et al., 2005, Badre et al., 2012, Wilson et al., 2014, Gershman, 2018, 2019).
+In particular, (Wilson et al., 2014) showed that humans are able to adapt the extent to which they explore with the horizon context, i.e. the number of future choices remaining.
 Horizon adaptation is thought to be a hallmark of exploration.